lboogie04/viatrm-components/README.md

 # Initial Setup(Locally)

-Assure Brew, Ruby, Node, Yarn, etc. is installed.
+Assure Brew, Ruby, Node, Yarn, etc. are installed.
 Basic neccessities to run a Node and/or Rails application.

 * `git clone...`